dell/csm-docs/content/docs/csidriver/upgradation/drivers/unity.md

 ---
-title: "Unity"
+title: "Unity XT"
 tags:
  - upgrade
  - csi-driver
 weight: 1
-Description: Upgrade Unity CSI driver
+Description: Upgrade Unity XT CSI driver
 ---

-You can upgrade the CSI Driver for Dell Unity using Helm or Dell CSI Operator.
+You can upgrade the CSI Driver for Dell Unity XT using Helm or Dell CSI Operator.

 **Note:**
 1. User has to re-create existing custom-storage classes (if any) according to the latest format.